Practical Experience with Stable Set and Coloring Relaxations: Preliminaries

 However, as Nemhauser and Trotter noted in~\cite{Nemhauser1975}, this linear relaxation is relatively weak.
 To strengthen it, one can add inequalities that are valid for the convex hull of the set of incidence vectors of stable sets in $G$.
 We denote the set of these vectors as

 The stable set polytope $\STAB(G)$ is then defined as

 The study of valid inequalities for $\STAB(G)$ was initiated by Padberg in~\cite{Padberg1973OnTF}.
-For instance, if $C$ denotes the vertex set of an odd cycle in $G$, then clearly at most $\frac{1}{2}(|V(C)|-1)$ vertices of $C$ can be contained in any stable set of $G$.
-Similarly, having a clique $Q$ in $G$, at most one of its vertices may be contained in any stable set.
-Thus, as shown in~\cite{Padberg1973OnTF}, the following two classes of inequalities are valid for $\STAB(G)$
+For instance, if $C \subseteq V(G)$ denotes the vertex set of an odd cycle in $G$, then clearly at most $\frac{1}{2}(|C|-1)$ vertices of $C$ can be contained in any stable set of $G$.
+Moreover, if $A \subseteq V(G)$ denotes the vertex set of inducing an odd antihole in $G$, then at most two of its vertices may be contained in any stable set.
+Similarly, having a clique $Q \subseteq V(G)$ in $G$, at most one of its vertices may be contained in any stable set.
+Thus, as shown in~\cite{Padberg1973OnTF}, the following classes of inequalities are valid for $\STAB(G)$

-In~\cite{GLS_1986}, Grötschel, Lovász, and Schrijver demonstrated that any linear function subject to the odd cycle constraints~\eqref{odd_cycle_standard} can be optimized in polynomial time.
+In~\cite{GLS_1986}, Grötschel, Lovász, and Schrijver demonstrated that any linear function subject to the odd cycle constraints~\eqref{odd_cycles_in} can be optimized in polynomial time.
 However, optimizing a linear function with the clique constraints~\eqref{clique_standard} is NP-hard; see, for instance, Nemhauser and Wolsey~\cite{Nemhauser1988}.

-Besides the mentioned odd cycle and clique inequalities, many other inequalities valid for $\STAB(G)$ are known.
-For the sake of brevity, we list only some of these classes: odd antihole and odd wheel inequalities~\cite{Padberg1973OnTF}, web and antiweb inequalities introduced by Trotter in~\cite{Trotter}, rank inequalities introduced by Nemhauser and Trotter in~\cite{Nemhauser1974}; some further inequalities can be found in works from Cheng and Cunningham~\cite{Cheng1997}, C{\'a}novas, Landete, and Mar{\'{\i}}n~\cite{Canovas2000}, and Cheng and de Vries~\cite{Cheng2002}.
+Besides the mentioned inequalities, many other inequalities valid for $\STAB(G)$ are known.
+For the sake of brevity, we list only some of these classes: odd wheel inequalities~\cite{Padberg1973OnTF}, web and antiweb inequalities introduced by Trotter in~\cite{Trotter}, rank inequalities introduced by Nemhauser and Trotter in~\cite{Nemhauser1974}; some further inequalities can be found in works from Cheng and Cunningham~\cite{Cheng1997}, C{\'a}novas, Landete, and Mar{\'{\i}}n~\cite{Canovas2000}, and Cheng and de Vries~\cite{Cheng2002}.

 Another way to obtain upper bounds on $\alpha(G)$ is to consider the Lovász theta function $\vartheta(G)$, introduced by Lovász~\cite{Lov:79} in his seminal paper from 1979.
 A semidefinite program to compute the Lovász theta function can be formulated in several ways, as demonstrated, for instance, by Grötschel, Lovász, and Schrijver in~\cite{GLS_1988} and by Knuth in~\cite{Knuth1994}.
 Here, we state the formulation that was given by Lovász and Schrijver in~\cite{LovSch} and that can be directly derived by considering the integer programming formulation with quadratic constraints~\eqref{stable_set_IP_2}, as outlined, for instance, in Rendl~\cite{Rendl2010}.